lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 The checkpoint format is designed to be forward-compatible (e.g. moving from Spark 2.2.0 to 2.2.1 to 2.2.2).

 It may be broken due to critical bug fixes that will be documented in release notes.

 ---

+## Metrics & Monitoring

+### Monitoring API

+#### Query Status

+Most basic monitoring API

+Answer question: What processing is my stream performing right now?

+Get the status of a given query: `query.status`.

+#### Recent Progress

+Answer question: How fast are tuples arriving from the source?

+Get access to more time-based information like the processing rate and batch durations, and input sources and output sinks: `query.recentProgress`.

+**Best practice**: visualize the changes in batch duration, and input and processing rates instead of simply reporting changes over time.

+---

+### Alerting

+Automatic alerting

+Building on the recent progress API to integrate existing alerting tools with Spark.

+Monitoring system:

+- Coda Hale Metrics library
+- Prometheus
+- Splunk

+---

+### Advanced Monitoring

+- lower-level
+- more powerful

+`StreamingQueryListener` class is used to receive asynchronous updates from the streaming query and automatically output this information to other systems.

+Steps:

+1. Develop your own object to extend `StreamingQueryListener`.
+2. Attach your custom listener with `sparkSession.streams.addListener()`.

+---